Hi Everyone,

 December was the tenth Roman Month, from whence it gets its name.
 Among many Native American tribes it was called “the moon of clacking rocks”, as it was the time when they prepared and manufactured stone tools, implements and weapons, since the growing season being over, and bad weather prevented them from hunting.

 December is the cloudiest month of the year, with only 40 to 60% of possible sunshine poking through the clouds.
 It is also the stormiest month of the year for the Continental US & the Gulf of Mexico.
-By “stormy” meaning large-scale storms, not necessarily the tornadic storms that they bring, even though we are still in the Second Tornado Season.
+By “stormy” meaning large-scale storms, not necessarily the tornadic storms that they bring, even though we are still in our Second Tornado Season.

 A region of heavy rainfall usually forms from Texas to Northwest Florida to Tennessee and Arkansas.
 Cold waves bringing rain, snow, ice and occasionally tornadoes, sweep across the region.